What is Nasal Obstruction?

 - Septoplasty is a surgical procedure that involves correcting a deviated or crooked septum to alleviate breathing obstruction.
 Various techniques can be used to straighten the septum, all of which require surgery.
 Straightening the septum can lead to a significant improvement in breathing, which can make a considerable difference in the patient’s life.

 - Turbinate Reduction is a surgical procedure aimed at reducing the size of the turbinates to minimize obstruction and also helps prevent them from being as dynamic.
 This can be achieved through surgical means either in the office or operating room.

 - VivAer® Nasal Airway Remodeling is a new cutting-edge technology that targets the nasal valve on each side of your nose.
 VivAer® uses radiofrequency energy delivered through a small handpiece to remodel and reshape the cartilage and tissues of the nasal valve.
 By reshaping the nasal valve, this opens airflow through the nose, improving breathing and overall health.
 This non-invasive, painless, quick in-office procedure is provided by our physician team at The ENT & Allergy Centers of Texas.

 Schedule a Consultation

-If the nasal obstruction persists and nothing helps to reduce the pressure, call our office at 972.984.1050 to schedule a consultation.
-Our practice serves McKinney, Allen, Plano, Celina, Frisco, Carrollton, and surrounding areas in Texas.
+To discuss treatment options for your persistent nasal obstruction, contact our office to schedule a consultation.
+Our practice serves McKinney, Allen, Plano, Celina, Frisco, Carrollton, Flower Mound and Lewisville, Texas.